 - Index Field - Link the rule to a specific Index Field value by selecting a preconfigured index field from the dropdown menu:

 - Search Region - This option only applies to the OCR rule type.
 This allows the user to select where on the page the OCR text is searched for.

 - Index Value - This allows the user to select which index field to set the value of using the classification rule.

 - Rule Value – The Rule Value provides an entry point for a regular expression to match either the barcode value or an OCR expression.
 This will trigger the classification and setting of Record Type.

-- Rule Match Behavior – If users have multiple rules, this drop down will provide a means to logically combine them to define the overall match.
-Users can either choose to match on the first rule matched, or make the combination of all the rules required.
+- Rule Match Behavior – If administrators have multiple rules, this drop down will provide a means to logically combine them to define the overall match.

 Note: The order of rules can be used to the user's advantage as rules are processed in the order of entry.